 Organizational Development Professional

 Stacey Olson-Steele is an Organizational Development professional in BC Canada.
-With a 20 year career that spans public education, post secondary education, corporate media and corporate training, Stacey has worked with corporate, public and franchise organizations across Canada.
-She speaks and facilitates workshops on collaborative leadership in the workplace.
+With a 20 year career that spans public education, post secondary education, corporate media and corporate training, Stacey has worked with private, public and franchise organizations across Canada.
+She speaks and facilitates workshops for organizations based on the collaborative leadership workplace philosophy.

-After earning her Bachelor of Fine Arts from the University of Calgary, Stacey began her career in Toronto at CHUM Television – Interactive, during the dot com era of the early 2000’s.
+After graduating with a Bachelor of Fine Arts from the University of Calgary, Stacey began her career in Toronto at CHUM Television, Interactive, during the dot com era of the early 2000’s.
 She and the team created websites and Canada’s first SMS media content for television shows like The Bachelor on CityTV and MuchMusic among other national network channels.

-Being closer to family brought Stacey back to BC, where she taught software and soft skills through the Vancouver location of CTC Train Canada while starting the Collaborative Lead Training Company.
-In 2012, she released the Traditional vs Collaborative Leaders infographic which went viral in the twittersphere and was featured on inc.com, LinkedIn.com, medium.com, and was translated into 3 different languages including Persian.
+Being closer to family brought Stacey back to BC, where she taught software and soft skills through the Vancouver location of CTC Train Canada.
+In 2012, she started the Collaborative Lead Training Company and released the Traditional vs Collaborative Leaders infographic which went viral in the twittersphere and was featured on inc.com, LinkedIn.com, medium.com, and was translated into 3 different languages including Persian.
 The infographic going viral was a clear sign that people had started to want more from their jobs, and more from their leaders.